Auditions

 Which instruments are provided?

-The Hawkeye Marching Band provides percussion, mellophones, saxophones, baritones, and sousaphones (game day and practice instruments); trombones, trumpets, clarinets, and piccolos (game day instruments only).
+The Hawkeye Marching Band provides percussion, mellophones, saxophones, baritones, and sousaphones (game day and practice instruments); bass trombones, trombones, trumpets, clarinets, and piccolos (game day instruments only).

-Students playing on trombone, trumpet, clarinet, piccolo, alto saxophone, and tenor saxophone still need to provide a personal instrument for practice.
+Students playing on bass trombone, trombone, trumpet, clarinet, piccolo, alto saxophone, and tenor saxophone still need to provide a personal instrument for practice.

 How are students graded for their participation in the Hawkeye Marching Band?